Are you stuck on Getting Windows Ready?

 How to fix stuck on Getting Windows Ready in Windows 10/8/7?

-How to solve this problem if you can't even turn the computer on properly?
-Here I compiled 9 methods, hopefully one of them will work for you.
+How to solve this problem if you can't even log on to Windows?
+Here I compiled 9 methods that may help.

 1. Wait patiently for 2-3 hours